alexbfree/thesis/src/chapter-10.md

 | While such an approach would not be perfect, and there would need to be some corrections made by the user, this is far preferable to them having to provide all the classifications and is likely to motivate greater engagement.
 I have observed in user experience design and consideration of productivity systems that users are more motivated to correct errors, than to fill in a blank page. |
 | Philosophically, we are moving here towards a _learning system_, a system that can be told when it is right and when it is wrong, and get better at classifying things correctly, analogous to the way an executive might train an assistant to anticipate his/her needs better, a sort of _digital life assistant_ [@bowyer2018grandvision].
 Bayesian classification techniques could also be used to help with the learning here [@geeks2022].
 This approach is also useful for _ecosystem detection_–as outlined in [Insight 4](#insight-4)–as identification of relationships with external entities is a key first step to mapping a user's ecosystem. |

-### Design Insight 12: The 'Seams' of Digital Services need to be Identified, Exploited and Protected.
+### Principle 12: The 'Seams' of Digital Services need to be Identified, Exploited and Protected.

 <span class="editnote">Position that this is designing at sociotechnical level</span>